Generic name: Sumatriptan Nasal Powder [ soo-ma-TRIP-tan ]

 - If you have a headache that is not like your usual migraine headaches, talk with your doctor before you take sumatriptan nasal powder.

 - Taking more of sumatriptan nasal powder (a higher dose, more often) than your doctor told you to take may cause your headaches to become worse.

 - Use care if you have risks for heart disease (high blood pressure, high cholesterol, overweight, high blood sugar or diabetes, cigarette smoking, man older than 40 years of age, other family members with early heart disease, woman after change of life).
 Talk with your doctor.

-- Very bad and sometimes deadly heart problems like heart attack and a heartbeat that is not normal have rarely happened within a few hours of taking this medicine.
+- Very bad and sometimes deadly heart problems like heart attack and a heartbeat that is not normal have rarely happened within a few hours of taking sumatriptan nasal powder.
 Call your doctor right away if you have chest, throat, neck, or jaw tightness, pain, pressure, or heaviness; break out in a cold sweat; shortness of breath; a fast heartbeat; a heartbeat that does not feel normal; or very bad dizziness or passing out.

 - Very bad and sometimes deadly brain blood vessel problems like stroke have rarely happened with sumatriptan nasal powder.
-Call your doctor right away if you have a change in strength on 1 side is greater than the other, trouble speaking or thinking, change in balance, or change in eyesight.
+Call your doctor right away if you have weakness on 1 side of the body, trouble speaking or thinking, change in balance, drooping on 1 side of the face, or change in eyesight.

 How is this medicine (Sumatriptan Nasal Powder) best taken?

 Use sumatriptan nasal powder as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - If your headache comes back after the first dose, another dose may be used as your doctor has told you.
 Be sure you know how many hours to space each dose.
 This includes if other forms of sumatriptan nasal powder were used for the first dose.